shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Ascension

 At level 20, your vessels are permanent.
 Vessels outside your Tether Range or in a different plane do not automatically stop being vessels.
-Vessels no longer have a share duration, and remain vessels until they willingly stop being a vessel or until you use your action to unshare all spells with them.
+Vessels no longer have a vessel duration, and remain vessels indefinitely until they willingly stop being a vessel or until you use your action to revoke their vessel status.

 ## Self-Shaper